TSB04/svg-icon/README.md

 ### Add a New Icon

-1. Add your SVG path to `/src/icons/`
+1. Add your SVG path to `/src/icons/iconPath/` in the appropriate folder, or create a new folder if needed.
-2. Export it in `/src/index.ts`
+2. Export the path in `/src/icons/iconPath/[folder]/index.ts`.
+For a new folder, also export it in `/src/icons/iconPath/path.ts`.
+3. Create the SVG icon component using your path in `/src/icons/jsx/[folder]/[IconName].tsx`.
+4. Export the component in `/src/icons/jsx/[folder]/index.ts`.
+For a new folder, create a group export file in `/src/icons/jsx/[GroupIconName].ts`.

 ### Create a Feature Branch